mjordan/islandora_workbench_docs/docs/fields.md

 Things to note about `file` values in general:

-* Relative, absolute, and URL file locations can exist within the same CSV file.
+* Relative, absolute, and URL file locations can exist within the same CSV file, or even within the same CSV value.
 * By default, if the `file` value for a row is empty, Workbench's `--check` option will show an error.
 But, in some cases you may want to create nodes but not add any media.
 If you add `allow_missing_files: true` to your config file for "create" tasks, you can leave the `file` column in your CSV empty.
 * By default, during `--check`, Workbench will exit when it first encounters a missing file (or an empty `file` value).
 If you would prefer that Workbench checked for the existence of all files before exiting, include `strict_check: false` in your configuration.
 * If you want do not want to create media for any of the rows in your CSV file, include `nodes_only: true` in your configuration file.
 More detail [is available](/islandora_workbench_docs/nodes_only/).